OpenThessaloniki/openindex/README.md

 ## Contributors and Maintainers

 If you know your way with Github, editing and updating the index is very simple, just [edit the `_data/openindex.yaml` file](https://github.com/OpenThessaloniki/openthessaloniki.github.io/blob/master/_data/) and send a Pull Request.
+If you are a nooby check our [wiki page](https://github.com/OpenThessaloniki/openthessaloniki.github.io/wiki) to get some extra help.

 ## Web Developers